rrsdb/rrsdb.github.io/README.md

 * ``rrsdb_math.js`` contains the code for power series expansion.

 ## Rogers-Ramanujan type identity articles
 To write a Rogers-Ramanujan type identity article, start by copying the file [identities/template.md](https://rrsdb.github.io/identities/template.md).
+Fill in the appropriate sections with information for that identity using in the format indicated.

 ### Markdown Cheatsheet